 Here is a section of a honey OATH (made from 2 linear m of 25 x 200 mm softwood).
 It consists of a lower brood box (two sections: bottom and mid) and an upper honey box.
 All hive boxes are professionally made, built of hoop pine, nailed and glued, and painted (three coats).
 It is guaranteed to fit together precisely (important for sealing out natural enemies and climatic extremes), and to last for many years.
 The bottom of the mid section (where you split a hive) has built-in bars to prevent slumping after a split and to allow a clean split.
 The sections are held together with plastic strapping.

-My price is $450 for a Honey OATH hive stocked with a strong nucleus of bees.
+Our price is $550 for a Honey OATH hive stocked with a strong nucleus of bees.

-For local pickup, I usually have hives available for sale at short notice.
-For orders outside the Brisbane region I may need up to 6 weeks to prepare a hive for postage.
+For local pickup, we usually have hives available for sale at short notice.
+For orders outside the Brisbane region we may need up to 6 weeks to prepare a hive for postage.

-Payments are accepted by cash, EFT to my bank account or PayPal.
+Payments are accepted by cash, EFT to bank account or PayPal.

 Sending hives by Courier or Post

-When mailing hives, I charge a postage and handling fee of $100.
+When mailing hives, we charge a postage and handling fee of $100.

-I guarantee the survival of hives for one year as long as they are treated properly.
-If your hive dies, I will replace it, free of charge, upon return of the dead hive.
-Note that I cannot guarantee a hive that experiences temperatures of greater than 40C, receives direct sun after 10 am in summer, is kept outside their natural geographical range, is opened, is split, or has honey extracted.
+We guarantee the survival of hives for one year as long as they are treated properly.
+If your hive dies, we will replace it, free of charge, upon return of the dead hive.
+Note that we cannot guarantee a hive that experiences temperatures of greater than 40C, receives direct sun after 10 am in summer, is kept outside their natural geographical range, is opened, is split, or has honey extracted.

-Price for a professionally made empty hive box (honey hive design) is $150.
-I also supply standard OATHs for $120.
-I actually recommend these for transfers as they have only one gap for the bees to seal, not two.
+Price for a professionally made empty hive box (honey hive design) is $165.
+We also supply standard OATHs for $120.
+We recommend standard OATHs for transfers as they have only one gap for the bees to seal, not two.

 Want to make your own box?

-You will need 25mm thick rough sawn timber.
-We sell lengths of 25 by 200 hoop pine for $15 per lineal meter.
-Two lineal metres ($30) is enough to make one honey hive.
+You will need 25mm thick timber.
+We sell the timber (hoop pine, cut to length), and plastic for brood excluder and splito bars, to make one honey hive for $50.
 Contact Dan Heard 0413 943 860 to arrange pickup from Taringa, Brisbane.

 There is no legal requirement to register hives of native bees in Australia.